WPIPepBand/web-server/public_html/cgi-bin/pages/Contact Us.md

   <input type="submit" class="btn btn-primary" style="margin: 10px 0">Submit</button>
 </form>

-### Named Suggestion Form
+### MC Suggestion Form
-Use this form if you wish for your name to be sent to the Membership Coordinator so they can help with more serious issues
+Use this form if you wish for your name to only be sent to the Membership Coordinator so they can help with more serious issues
 <form action="cgi-bin/name-sugg.cgi" method="POST">
   <div class="form-group">
     <label for="namebox">Please enter your name:</label>